History

 The School clock is elderly and in need of restoration.

-The general consensus was this was a good idea and the building plans were altered to incorporate a clock tower and a chamber for the weights between the two classrooms.
-The school was opened 19th November 1923; this can be seen on the inscription below the clock today.
+The general consensus was this was a good idea, and the building plans were altered to incorporate a clock tower and a chamber for the weights between the two classrooms.
+The school was opened on 19th November 1923; this can be seen on the inscription below the clock today.